CopilotCreations/deja-view/docs/SUGGESTIONS.md

 # Suggestions for Future Improvements

-This document outlines potential enhancements and future directions for Fortuna Prismatica.
+This document outlines potential enhancements and future directions for Deja View.

 ## Short-Term Improvements